 The brand new building plays a part in a critical phase of the university’s long-term masterplan, which is built around an ambitious vision to re-connect the city centre of Leicester to the River Soar, by creating a series of linked public open spaces through the De Montfort campus.

-Designed by CPMG architects and delivered by main contractor Balfour Beatty, the project includes the construction of a new six-storey block, the conversion of a two-storey building and the retention and refurbishment of the original Fletcher building - a 12-storey tower block which now serves as the focal point for the composition and around which other spaces are skilfully arranged.
+Designed by CPMG architects and delivered by Main Contractor Balfour Beatty, the project includes the construction of a new six-storey block, the conversion of a two-storey building and the retention and refurbishment of the original Fletcher building - a 12-storey tower block which now serves as the focal point for the composition and around which other spaces are skillfully arranged.
 A total of 27,700m2 of teaching and supporting office space has been created for the university.